rpj/rpi/README.md

 Variants of these sensors could likely be made to work with this system via simple modifications if any are required at all.

+### Devices

+* A simple Python wrapper driver for the SPS30 sensor is included [here](https://github.com/rpj/rpi/blob/master/lib/rpjios/devices/SPS30.py), wrapping the included [embedded-sps](https://github.com/rpj/embedded-sps/tree/1aabaead20059262d66e113d511157c6fda4133a) I2C driver from Sensiron implemented in C (forked to include a shared object build step for Python consumption).
-Additionally, a simple Python driver for the [74HC595](http://www.ti.com/lit/ds/symlink/sn74hc595.pdf) 8-bit shift register is included [here](https://github.com/rpj/rpi/blob/master/lib/rpjios/devices/74HC595.py).
+* A simple Python driver for the [74HC595](http://www.ti.com/lit/ds/symlink/sn74hc595.pdf) 8-bit shift register is included [here](https://github.com/rpj/rpi/blob/master/lib/rpjios/devices/74HC595.py).

 ## Related

-* [RPJiOS-Web](https://github.com/rpj/rpjios-web): A [Flask](http://flask.pocoo.org/) web frontend currently deployed as [rpjios.com](http://rpjios.com) on [Heroku](http://heroku.com)
-	* Demonstrates the use of the `-t key` passthru mode of `downsample`, e.g.:
-		* `downsample -t 'key' -i 'redis://localhost' -o 'redis://REDACTED@ec2-REDACTED.compute-1.amazonaws.com:REDACTED' -p 'rpjios.sensors.*'`
 * [The old now-archived repository](https://github.com/rpj/rpi.archive) from whence this all came
 	* might still contain some useful stuff: D3-based "live" analog data plotting code in `rpjctrl`, and I'm still using `ledCount.py` on some of my units because I'm too lazy to re-write it properly